 Can House Allergens

-Fabric sofas can attract dust, dirt, and dust mites, so if you have bad allergies and react to indoor allergens, they might be a poor fit.
+Fabric sofas can attract dust, dirt, and dust mites, so they might be a poor fit if you have bad allergies and react to indoor allergens.
 Unfortunately, even regular deep cleanings won't make a fabric sofa as hypoallergenic as a leather sofa.

 While you can (and should) vacuum them regularly, removing every last bit of dust with a home vacuum can be challenging.
 Professional cleaning can help those with minor allergies to indoor allergens, though.